udaygrover0/Pet-Track/README.md

 - Machine learning models for predictive health insights.

 ## Acknowledgments
 This project was developed to demonstrate real-time data processing using Kafka and MongoDB with practical applications in pet health monitoring.
+Special Thanks to Mr. Aditya Dua for his guidance throughout the project and course.